giampaolo/pyftpdlib/docs/faqs.rst

 sendfile()
 ----------

-Starting from version 0.7.0 if
-`pysendfile <https://github.com/giampaolo/pysendfile/>`__ module is installed sendfile(2) system call be used when uploading files (from server to client) via RETR command.
+Starting from version 0.7.0, sendfile(2) system call be used when uploading files (from server to client) via RETR command.
 Using sendfile(2) usually results in transfer rates from 2x to 3x faster and less CPU usage.
 Note: use of sendfile() might introduce some unexpected issues with "non